tbhb/modeled_settings/CONTRIBUTING.md

-# Contributing to Active Model Config
+# Contributing to Modeled Settings